Getting quotes and estimates

 - provided with due care and skill;

 - fit for any purpose; and

 - provided within a reasonable time, when no time is set.

 More information is available on the service business guarantee page.

 We provide a free telephone advisory service to consumers and business people on their rights and obligations under the Australian Consumer Law.
-You can call our Advice Line on 1300 304 054 or send us an email.
+You can call our contact centre on 1300 304 054 or send us an email.